 F.9.1 Meeting Rules Meetings of the CAS general faculty shall be conducted according to Robert’s Rules of Order.

-F.9.2 CAS General Faculty Meeting Chair The CASFC President President shall normally preside at CAS general faculty meetings.
+F.9.2 CAS General Faculty Meeting Chair The CASFC Chair President shall normally preside at CAS general faculty meetings.

 F.9.3 Business of the CAS General Faculty The business of the CAS general faculty is: (1) to debate and vote on CASFC actions of concern; and (2) at any special meeting of the CAS general faculty to discuss matters of concern to the CAS instructional faculty.
-The President President of the CASFC is responsible for calling meetings of the CAS general faculty when the CASFC votes that a general faculty meeting is necessary.
-At least three days’ notice in writing shall always be given, unless an emergency meeting is deemed necessary in order to deal with a specific issue, in which case the CASFC President President may call such a meeting.
-In addition, the submission of a petition with the signatures of ten members of the CAS faculty above the rank of instructor instructor representing five or more departments shall be sufficient for a General meeting of the CAS faculty to be called.
+The Chair President of the CASFC is responsible for calling meetings of the CAS general faculty when the CASFC votes that a general faculty meeting is necessary.
+At least three days’ notice in writing shall always be given, unless an emergency meeting is deemed necessary in order to deal with a specific issue, in which case the CASFC Chair President may call such a meeting.
+In addition, the submission of a petition with the signatures of ten members of the CAS faculty above the rank of instructor Senior Lecturer representing five or more departments shall be sufficient for a General meeting of the CAS faculty to be called.

 F.9.4 Quorum One half plus one of the members of the CAS full-time instructional faculty, representing at least ten departments, shall be a quorum for the transaction of business.
 A smaller number may only adjourn.